SpongePowered/SpongeDocs/source/plugin/data/custom/customdata.rst

 You may wish to update the data found within a DataHolder to a new and improved ``DataManipualator``.
 This can be done with the use of the :javadoc:`DataContentUpdater` interface.
-In the example below we will be adding a field of the nano second the attack occured, with the update value being ``LocalDateTime.MIN``.
+In the example below we will be adding a field of the nano second the attack occurred, with the update value being ``LocalDateTime.MIN``.

 .. code-block:: java